Economical Insurance: History

-Recent developments

 In December 2010, the board of Economical Mutual Insurance Company announced its intention to pursue demutualization, which would mean that some of its policy holders would become shareholders.
 It is the first Property & Casualty Insurance company in Canada to do this.
 However, as of 2014, the demutualization was temporarily on hold, pending finalization of new federal regulations governing this process.
 According to the Globe and Mail, the upcoming demutualization has made the company a potential target for takeover bids from other Canadian and international insurance companies.

 In 2012 and 2013, Economical reduced its staff by laying off more than 280 of its employees.

 The final vote to approve demutualization is slated for Spring 2021.

 Awards and recognition

 Economical Insurance has been ranked in a Top 125 companies list in Training magazine for excellence in workforce learning and development in the year 2013.

 On April 9, 2014, independent rating agency A.M.
 Best affirmed the financial strength and issuer credit rating of Economical Insurance as “A- (Excellent)”.